chasballew/ghostpack/readme.md

 ![](img/ghostbusters-elevator.jpg)
 ```
-Dr Ray Stantz: You know, it just occurred to me that we really haven't had a successful test of this equipment.
+Dr Ray Stantz: You know, it's just occurred to me we really haven't had a completely successful test of this equipment.
 Dr. Egon Spengler: I blame myself.
 Dr. Peter Venkman: So do I.
-Ray: Well, no sense in worrying about it now.
+Ray: Well, no sense worrying about it now.
 Venkman: Why worry?
 Each one of us is carrying an unlicensed nuclear accelerator on his back.
 Ray: ...yep.
 Let's get ready.
 Switch me on.
 ```
-<a href="http://www.youtube.com/watch?v=WzLobQxY6gg" target="_blank">YouTube</a>
+<a href="http://youtu.be/WzLobQxY6gg?t=15s" target="_blank">YouTube</a>

 ## What is this?